chriscross00/Devereux_Slough_Logger/devereux_slough_time_series.md

 5. Forecasting
 6. Conclusion

-This project outlines a small portion of the Water Quality and Invertebrate Monitoring Program carried out by the Santa Barbarba Audubon Society, Coal Oil Point Reserve (COPR) and the Cheadle Center for Biodiversity and Ecological Restoration.
-More information about COPR can be found [here](https://copr.nrs.ucsb.edu/).

 This model serves several purposes.
 First, allows the COPR staff to more informed management descisions about the reserve and Devereux Slough.
 Collecting data and building models should result in better management of the reserve.
 Second, it extends the power of the COPR staff, allowing volunteers to contribute in meaningful ways with minimal effort from the COPR staff.
 Third, it can contribute to the larger scientific understanding of ecology.
 There is little scientific literature on TOCE in North America, most of the literature reflects TOCE in South Africa.

+This project outlines a small portion of the Water Quality and Invertebrate Monitoring Program carried out by the Santa Barbarba Audubon Society, Coal Oil Point Reserve (COPR) and the Cheadle Center for Biodiversity and Ecological Restoration.
+More information about the Santa Barbara Audubon Society can be found [here](https://santabarbaraaudubon.org/), as well as COPR which can be found [here](https://copr.nrs.ucsb.edu/).

 1. Background
 =============